Frosty the Snowman™, the Grinch™, Rudolph the Red-Nosed Reindeer™,

 We just LOVE crafting!
 Crafting’s our favorite!

-Will Ferrell brought us the charming Buddy in the 2003 film “Elf,” that quickly turned into one of the classic Christmas gems of our time!
-We help you pay homage to the world’s most lovable elf with this easy ornament tutorial which is kid-friendly!
+Will Ferrell brought us the charming ‘Buddy’ in the 2003 film “Elf™.”
+And, unquestionably, it quickly turned into one of the classic Christmas gems of our time!
+Therefore we help you pay homage to the world’s most lovable elf with this easy ornament tutorial which is kid-friendly!

-Don’t forget to grab the elves four food groups to power you through this fun time of crafting: candy, candy canes, candy corn and syrup!
-And perhaps, if you want caffeine with your sugar to help fuel you through all the cutting and gluing, maybe grab “the world’s BEST cup of coffee,” too!😂
+But don’t forget to grab the elves four food groups to power you through this fun time of crafting: candy, candy canes, candy corn and syrup!
+In addition, if you want caffeine with your sugar to help fuel you through all the cutting and gluing, maybe grab “the world’s BEST cup of coffee,” too!😂

 - 4″ Green Ornament (Shatterproof is perfect when working with children.)